 Bournemouth University’s vision is worldwide recognition as a leading university for inspiring learning, advancing knowledge and enriching society through the fusion of research education, and practice.
-Our highly skilled and creative workforce comprises individuals drawn from a broad cross-section of the globe, who reflect a variety of backgrounds, talents, perspectives and experiences that help to build our global learning community.
+Our highly skilled and creative workforce comprises of individuals drawn from a broad cross section of the globe, who reflect a variety of backgrounds, talents, perspectives and experiences that help to build our global learning community.

-In recognition of the important contribution that early career academics play in driving research for the future, BU is delighted to be launching a scheme to attract and recruit talented individuals to the following targeted research areas:
+In recognition of the important contribution that early career academics play in driving research for the future, BU is delighted to continue our scheme to attract and recruit talented individuals to the following targeted research areas:

 - Technology for behavioural change

 - Sport and sustainability.

 Who we’re looking for

 We wish to recruit a diverse cohort of individuals with the motivation to become future academic leaders in their field.
 As an academic at BU, you will develop your career in exciting work environments, be provided with a high level of dedicated time to drive research activity and build capacity, and have the freedom to develop your research interests within the targeted areas.
 BU is committed to Fusion and as such you will also have the opportunity to contribute to the education and professional practice activities within your Department.
 We are an institution in a vibrant region and work closely with external partners, conducting research that benefits our region, our country and the world.

 To support you in your role and accelerate your career, you will be assigned a dedicated mentor with world-class expertise and significant research management experience.
 Extensive training opportunities including a bespoke personal development plan and peer support from a cross-disciplinary cohort of academic researchers will be available.